RavenBrothers/EaglerCraft/README.md

 - 📁 Initiated the repository
 - 🎮 Imported assets for 1.14
 - 💥 Holds the title of "OP" (Overpowered) in the project
+- 🤼 Tries to bring the Eaglercraft community together
+- 🚀 The best brother i ever had - FlameV3

 👨‍💻 **BtPlayzX**
 - 🚀 Designed the Eaglercraft Launcher using Python
 - 🛠️ Works on enhancing his Eaglercraft Launcher
 - 🌐 Expanded the server list functionality
 - 👑 Carries the title of "OP"
+- 🤼 Tries to bring the Eaglercraft community together

 👨‍💻 **FlamePVPCodes**
 - 🌟 Elevated our website's quality